 Governmental Fund Types: Funds used to account for the acquisition, use, and balances of expendable financial resources and the related current liabilities - except those accounted for in proprietary funds and fiduciary funds.
 In essence, these funds are accounting segregations of financial resources.
 Expendable assets are assigned to a particular governmental fund type according to the purposes for which they may or must be used.
 Current liabilities are assigned to the fund type from which they are to be paid.
 The difference between the assets and liabilities of governmental fund types is referred to as fund balance.
-The measurement focus in these fund types is on the determination of financial position changes and changes in financial position (sources, uses, and balances of financial resources), rather than on net income determination.
+The measurement focus in these fund types is on the determination of financial resources), rather than on net income determination.
 The statement of revenues, expenditures, and changes in fund balance is the primary governmental fund type operating statement.
 It may be supported or supplemented by more detailed schedules of revenues, expenditures, transfers, and other changes in fund balance.
 Under current GAAP, there are four governmental fund types: general, special revenue, debt service, and capital projects.